MarvinMind/Hardconvos/README.md

-# Artificial Client - Voice Practice MVP
+# 🐾 PAWS - Personalized Anxiety Work-through System

-> **Practice handling difficult client conversations with AI-powered voice simulation**
+> **"Take a PAWS before that hard conversation"**

-A browser-based application where consultants and salespeople can practice tough conversations with a realistic AI "client" that pushes back, interrupts naturally, and provides coaching feedback.
+A browser-based application where professionals practice difficult conversations with AI-powered voice simulation.
+PAWS uses OpenAI's Realtime API to help you rehearse tough conversations with personalized fear scenarios, adjustable difficulty levels, and coaching feedback.

 ---

 ## 🎯 Project Overview

-**Artificial Client** is a training tool that simulates difficult client conversations using OpenAI's Realtime API for natural, duplex voice interaction.
-Users speak with an AI-powered client who challenges them on late projects, missed milestones, and payment issues - then receive personalized coaching feedback.
+**PAWS (Personalized Anxiety Work-through System)** is a training tool that simulates difficult conversations using OpenAI's Realtime API for natural, duplex voice interaction.
+Users speak with an AI-powered persona who challenges them based on their specific fears and concerns - then receive personalized coaching feedback.

 ### Key Features